neondatabase/website/content/docs/reference/pgtiktoken.md

 VALUES ('user', 'Hello, how are you?', tiktoken_count('text-davinci-003','Hello, how are you?'));
 ```

-## Managing Text Tokens
+## Managing text tokens

 When a conversation contains more tokens than a model can process (e.g., over 4096 tokens for `gpt-3.5-turbo`), you will need to truncate the text to fit within the model's limit.
-However,t if you remove a message from the conversation, the model will lose knowledge of it.

 Additionally, lengthy conversations may result in incomplete replies.
 For example, if a `gpt-3.5-turbo` conversation spans 4090 tokens, the response will be limited to just six tokens.